LukahS/Simple-Programming-Problems/README.md

 I suppose they are also useful, although much easier, whenever an experienced person wants to learn a new language.

-This guide has been translated to Chinese by Fidel Yi.
-Simple Programming Problems in Chinese (https://github.com/yisha7/SimpleProgrammingProblems)
+This guide has been translated to Chinese by Fidel Yi. <a href="https://github.com/yisha7/SimpleProgrammingProblems"> Simple Programming Problems in Chinese</a>

 <h1><b>Elementary</b></h1>